paluchnuggets/ImageCaptioningProject/README.md

 Above, the high-level description of that process can be seen.
 First the image is processed through CNN network that produces feature vector for that particular image.
 Next, that vector goes through the embedding layer which adjust its size to that required by the RNN.
 When trained, the RNN takes that embedded iamge vector and based on that produces the post probable sequence of words that describes it (based on weights matrix obtain during the training process).<br>

 Whole training process is shown in this [notebook](/Training.ipynb) :running: and the model capabilities are shown [here](/Inference.ipynb) :muscle:.
+When you are interested in theory behind all of this, you are more then welcome to check my another [repository](https://github.com/paluchnuggets/ImageCaptioning) that contains explanation of RNN's, LSTM's and also Attention Mechanisms.